-Due to campaigning by the British Heart Foundation and others, defibrillators are now commonly located in workplaces, schools, stations and other public places and levels of AED training have increased.
+Due to campaigning by the British Heart Foundation and others, defibrillators are now commonly located in workplaces, schools, transport hubs, village halls, supermarkets, visitor centres and other public places and as a result levels of AED awareness and training have increased.

 How do I register a defibrillator?

 - Setup your account here with the Circuit.

 - Enter the location, brand, model and device serial number of the defibrillator

 - Enter details of how and when the defibrillator can be accessed

 - Enter details of when the pads expire – ‘The Circuit’ will send you reminders to renew these.